Karawan Riad

 These palatial digs near the Andalous Quarter will transport you to a time of Sultans and caravanserai, albeit lavishly updated with 21st-century whistles and bells.
 From here you can dip in and out of the medina with ease, all the while knowing you’re coming home to plush lounges, foot rubs, and chilled rosé.

-In the rooms artefacts from all over the world combine with traditional Moroccan furniture and Islamic design features in eye-popping splendour, the idea being to create a kind of modern-day caravanserai, though now instead of wealthy merchants stopping to rest enroute to the desert, it’s a hub for intellectual travellers who like their culture served with a healthy dash of luxury.
+In the rooms artefacts from all over the world combine with classic Moroccan furniture and Islamic design features in eye-popping splendour, the idea being to create a kind of contemporary-day caravanserai, though now instead of wealthy merchants stopping to rest enroute to the desert, it’s a hub for intellectual travellers who like their culture served with a healthy dash of luxury.

 Super friendly and eager to ensure your stay is a special one for the most part, though it can feel a little stiff at times in that rather old-fashioned, liveried way.
 There are some odd rules too, like not serving wine in your room.
 Aside from this, staff invest lots of time getting to know guests and understanding their needs – Fez isn’t always easy to navigate and a caring hand to push you in the right direction can make all the difference between a good stay and a great one.